-MACH Energy will continue to investigate ways to reduce greenhouse gas emissions generated by the Project.
+As greenhouse gas abatement technologies develop, the provisional timing of key evaluations provided in Table 24 would be reviewed and adjusted as necessary, over the life of the MPO.
 Greenhouse gas emissions from the MPO will be tracked and reported each year in the MPO Annual Review (Section 10.1) in addition to any further measures to be implemented to improve the sites environmental performance.
 The greenhouse gas emissions from the MPO will also be reported through the NGERS.

-7.6.2 Diesel Combustion Emissions
+7.6.2 Diesel Combustion Emission Mitigation

 In accordance with Part B, Condition B31 of Development Consent SSD 10418, all new 'non-road' diesel equipment used in undertaking the development will include reasonable and feasible diesel emission reduction technology.
+MACH Energy's procurement process includes a tender evaluation process for the supply of new equipment on-site.
+The tender evaluation process will include criteria for diesel efficiency and inclusion of diesel emission reduction technology as a key aspect of the equipment procurement process (Table 25).

 MACH Energy will maintain emissions reductions components in accordance with manufacturer specifications, so they remain fit for purpose over their whole life cycle.
-MACH Energy's management measures for diesel combustion emissions are outlined in Table 23.
+MACH Energy's management measures for diesel combustion emissions are outlined in Table 25.